bttv-android/build-companion/README.md

 * fix - find and replace all placeholders in xml files
 * yml - add DNC of splits to base apktool.yml
 * ids - recalculate the ids of bttv_ prefixed values in public.xml
+* strings - find and add strings from mod directory